flytbase/flytdocs/source/docs/Tutorials/FlytSim/FlytSimTutorials.rst

 Edit or create your own custom models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. tip:: This section is for advanced users
+.. note:: This section is for advanced users

 * model urdf files are available in <this path>
 * users could edit or create their own model files

-.. _FlytSim Installation Guide: FlytSimInstallationGuide.html